Sleep: we can't live without it. So then why is it that millions of Americans get so little of it?

 Combine these statistics and you have the makings of a health crisis - something many doctors and scientists have warned us about for years.

-Over the next few weeks, we'll be exploring a range of topics on sleep and your health, with help from the Florida Hospital Center for Sleep Disorders.
-To kick things off, two of our sleep experts, neurologists Holly Skinner, DO, and Karen Baker, MD, co-directors of the Center for Sleep Disorders at Florida Hospital, help answer the FAQs of sleep studies - what they can reveal, what to expect and how they can help you sleep like your life depends on it (hint: it does).
+Over the next few weeks, we'll be exploring a range of topics on sleep and your health, with help from the AdventHealth Center for Sleep Disorders.
+To kick things off, two of our sleep experts, neurologists Holly Skinner, DO, and Karen Baker, MD, co-directors of the Center for Sleep Disorders at AdventHealth, help answer the FAQs of sleep studies - what they can reveal, what to expect and how they can help you sleep like your life depends on it (hint: it does).

 First things first: what is a sleep study?